laurasdejong/CppND-Capstone-Robber-Game/doc/Taskslist.md

 - Make targets move
 - Spawn multiple targets
-- Shoudl update go to robber?
+- STransferring update to robber -> Usefull for future moving targets or new function desired?
+- Is alive used & future prove?

 ### World
 - Create obstacles